Trump ally McCarthy is reelected leader of House Republicans

 Republicans saw little reason to shake up their leadership after not a single GOP lawmaker in the House lost reelection.
 The No. 2 Republican, Rep. Steve Scalise of Louisiana, once seen as a potential rival to McCarthy, won another term as GOP whip.
 Rep. Liz Cheney, R-Wyo., was reelected as chair of the conference, and Rep. Tom Emmer, R-Minn., will again lead the campaign arm, the National Republican Congressional Committee.

-The internal party elections, held at a packed hotel ballroom across from the Capitol, were far from the drama-filled episodes of days past.
+The internal party elections, held under COVID-19 protocols at a packed hotel ballroom across from the Capitol, were far from the drama-filled episodes of days past.
 Just two years ago, McCarthy faced a conservative challenge to replace retiring Speaker Paul Ryan.
-And before that, McCarthy was forced to abruptly withdraw when it was clear he did not have enough support to replace then-Speaker John Boehner.
+And before that, McCarthy was forced to abruptly withdraw when it was clear he did not have enough support from conservatives and evangelicals in his ranks to replace then-Speaker John Boehner.

 What’s changed?